TOWN of UNION BRIDGE SERVICES

 Located on the east end of town at 4770 Ladiesburg Road, the community center provides a great indoor facility for families, organizations and other groups.
 The climate controlled building has a large hall, kitchen and bathrooms that can be used year-round for a variety of family gatherings, meeting and other group activities.
 You can also "take a step out the door" to enjoy our large yard areas in front of and behind the building too.
 These areas are great for yard games or just hanging out with family and friends.
 Adjacent to the facility is a playground and park too!

 A 'Certificate of Liability Insurance'; with the certificate holder listed as "Town of Union Bridge", is required to rent the Community Center building.
 Contact Town Clerk Dawn Metcalf at the Town Office for scheduling and rentals.

 In-Town Resident Out-of-Town Resident

 Union Bridge has two parks.
 Both provide a variety of activities for every age group.
 Both parks are free for anyone to enjoy.

 Our two parks are: "Community Park" located on Ladiesburg Road and

 "Little Pipe Creek Park" located on Main Street.

-- Stormwater information from the Environmental Protection Agency
+- Stormwater Pollution Hotline for Carroll County from the Environmental Protection Agency